 HOW TO APPLY

-If you are interested in joining our team as Camp Director and bringing hope, joy, and laughter into the lives of children, youth and families affected by HIV/AIDS, and trans/gender non-conforming youth, please email your resume and salary history and expectations with cover letter to Jobs@Laurel-Foundation.orgJobs
+If you are interested in joining our team as Camp Director and bringing hope, joy, and laughter into the lives of children, youth and families affected by HIV/AIDS, and trans/gender non-conforming youth, please email your resume with cover letter to Jobs@Laurel-Foundation.orgJobs